 How to Make It:

-- Combine all of the pork rib marinade ingredients in a medium glass or plastic bowl.
+- Whisk together all pork rib marinade ingredients in a medium glass or plastic bowl.
 Let the mixture stand for 10 minutes.
 Stir again to make sure all of the ingredients are well incorporated.

-- Place 1 rack of ribs into a resealable plastic bag.
+- Place 1 rack of spare ribs into a resealable plastic bag.
 Pour 1 cup of the mixture into the bag and carefully close.
 Make sure to release all the air from the bag.
-Ribs should be well immersed in liquid.
 Place the bag into the refrigerator and marinate for 2-6 hours.

-- Remove ribs from the bag discard the remaining pork rib marinade.
-Blot the ribs with paper towels, leaving just a slight bit of moisture on them.
+- Remove the ribs from the bag and discard the remaining pork rib marinade.
+Gently lot the meat and rib bones with paper towels.

-- Season the ribs with a no salt added rub.
+- Season the ribs with a no-salt added rub.
 We recommend any pork rib rub recipes (minus the salt).
-Use about 3 tablespoons of dry rub per rack or 1 tablespoon per pound of meat.
+Use 3 tablespoons of dry rub per rack or 1 tablespoon per pound of meat.

-- Cook as directed, or follow our informative recipe guide for the perfect Smoked Pork Ribs.
+- Grill ribs (or bake) as directed.
+Follow our informative recipe guide for the perfect Smoked Pork Ribs.

 Like this pork rib marinade recipe?
 Try these!